Self Makefile and C source

 #endif

-in the middle of the C code will
+parsed by make, a standalone ifdef in the middle of the C code will

 terminate the supposedly skipped part.
 I’ve tried to confuse make more but it